 Second, when negative items about you or your firm are showing up on the first page of a search, you need to know how to control them before they spread.
-News and rumors can be posted by any "citizen journalist" with a cell phone (text and photos).
+News as well as rumors can be posted by any "citizen journalist" with a cell phone (Both text and photos).
 They can travel around the world in real time and spread virally via blog links.